-- A12.1 Person; A player's person is their physical person (flesh and blood) together with any clothing or legitimate external protective equipment that the person is wearing except, in the case of a batter, their bat. - A hand, whether gloved or not, that is not holding the bat is part of the batter's person. - No item of clothing or equipment is part of the player's person unless it is attached to them. - For a batter, a glove being held but not worn is part of their person. - For a fielder, an item of clothing or equipment the fielder is holding in their hand or hands is not part of their person. - A12.2 Clothing anything that a player is wearing, including such items as spectacles or jewellery, that is not classed as external protective equipment is classed as clothing, even though the player may be wearing
+A12.1 Person; A player's person is his physical person (flesh and blood) together with any clothing or legitimate external protective equipment that he is wearing except, in the case of a batter, his bat.

+A hand, whether gloved or not, that is not holding the bat is part of the batter's person.

+No item of clothing or equipment is part of the player's person unless it is attached to him.

+For a batter, a glove being held but not worn is part of his person.

+For a fielder, an item of clothing or equipment he is holding in his hand or hands is not part of his person.
-- some items of apparel, which are not visible, for protection.
-A bat being carried by a batter does not come within this definition of clothing. - A12.3 Hand for batter or wicket-keeper shall include both the hand itself and the whole of a glove worn on the hand.

-A13 Off side/on side; in front of / behind the popping crease.
+- A12.2 Clothing anything that a player is wearing, including such items as spectacles or jewellery, that is not classed as external protective equipment is classed as clothing, even though he may be wearing some items of apparel, which are not visible, for protection.
+A bat being carried by a batter does not come within this definition of clothing. - A12.3 Hand for batter or wicket-keeper shall include both the hand itself and the whole of a glove worn on the hand. - Al3 Off side/on side; in front of / behind the popping crease.